MicrosoftDocs/msix-docs/msix-src/store-developer-package-update.md

 At this point the user has two options they can choose from; apply now or defer the update.
 Whatever choice the user makes will be returned back to via the StorePackageUpdateResult object allowing developers to take further actions such as closing down the app if the update is required to continue or simply trying again later.

 ## Finer controlled updates
-For developers who are looking to have a completely customized experience, we have a solution for you as well!
-Additional APIs are provided which enable more control over the update process; this control is a dial that you as a developer can control.
-The platform enables you to do the following
+For developers who are looking to have a completely customized experience, additional APIs are provided which enable more control over the update process.
+The platform enables you to do the following:

 1. Get progress events on an individual package download or on the whole update
 2. Apply updates at the user's and app's convenience rather than one or the other